Taking Chances World Tour: Commercial reception

+The tour achieved major commercial success worldwide, generating a total gross of US$279.2 million—US$236.6 million in 2008 and an additional US$42.6 million in 2009.
+These earnings placed it among the highest‑grossing concert tours of its time, ranking second globally in 2008 and later appearing seventh on the list of the most successful concert tours of the 2000s.

-Dion set a record in the history of Canadian concerts, when she sold out all her Montreal shows in only a few minutes.
-After further shows being added, bringing the total to 11, Montreal's audience (with 20,995 in attendance at each show) became the largest on the tour with 227,616 spectators for a single city.
-Dion performed in Bell Centre 31 times since 1996.
+Dion set a Canadian concert record when all her Montreal shows sold out within minutes.
+After additional dates were added, bringing the total to 11, Montreal became the tour's largest market, drawing an average of 20,995 attendees per show and a combined total of 227,616 spectators.
+By that time, Dion had appeared at the Bell Centre 31 times since 1996.

-Other Canadian concerts were sold out immediately, prompting second dates to be added in Edmonton, Vancouver and Winnipeg, and a third show added in Toronto.
-In the United States, second dates were announced in New York City, Uniondale, Boston, and Newark.
-In Ireland 64,000 tickets for her Dublin concert, the largest single concert of the scheduled tour, were sold out in 3 hours.
+Other Canadian dates also sold out rapidly, leading to second shows in Edmonton, Vancouver, and Winnipeg, and a third in Toronto.
+In the United States, extra dates were added in New York, Uniondale, Boston, and Newark.
+In Ireland, 64,000 tickets for her Dublin concert—the largest single show of the tour—sold out in three hours.

-Dion also sold out stadium audiences in South Africa, Netherlands (50,000) and Denmark (42,000).
-A second concert date was added for Sydney, Australia after tickets were selling fast in the country.
-For a 22 August 2008 free concert (not a part of the Taking Chances Tour), Dion sang in front of her biggest crowd, up until that point, when she performed on the Plains of Abraham to help celebrate Quebec City's 400th Birthday.
-Tickets were distributed to around 250,000 people.
+Dion also sold out stadium concerts in South Africa, the Netherlands (50,000 attendees), and Denmark (42,000).
+A second date was added in Sydney following strong demand.
+On 22 August 2008, Dion performed a free concert on the Plains of Abraham as part of the 400th anniversary of Quebec City, attracting an estimated 250,000 attendees.

-Dion announced she would be playing at The Colosseum at Caesars Windsor on 7 February 2008.
-Tickets sold out in a record 15 minutes, with more than 125 people queuing up the night before to wait for tickets.
-Her performance at the Kansas City, Missouri Sprint Center became the highest-grossing concert in the arena's history, with a gross of $1,661,827.
-That record has since been broken by Elton John and Billy Joel.
-Dion's concert at the Miami, Florida American Airlines Arena set an attendance record, selling 17,725 tickets.
-Britney Spears broke that record two months later, performing for 18,644 people.
-However, although singing for a smaller audience, Dion grossed $2,247,233; Spears managed to gross $1,972,928.
-According to her official website, Dion became the top-selling performer for three venues: Montreal’s Bell Centre, Kansas City's Sprint Center, and the New Orleans Arena.
-The latter concert grossed $1,829,331.
-Dion's performances at the Bell Centre (in 2008) ranked second in Billboards Top 25 Boxscores.
+Dion's 7 February 2008 concert at The Colosseum at Caesars Windsor sold out in 15 minutes, with more than 125 fans queuing overnight for tickets.
+Her performance at the Sprint Center in Kansas City became the arena's highest‑grossing concert at the time, earning $1,661,827, a record later surpassed by Elton John and Billy Joel.
+Her Miami concert at the American Airlines Arena set an attendance record with 17,725 tickets sold.
+Although Britney Spears surpassed that attendance two months later, Dion's concert grossed $2,247,233 compared with Spears's $1,972,928.

+Dion became the top‑selling performer for three venues: Montreal's Bell Centre, Kansas City's Sprint Center, and the New Orleans Arena, where her concert grossed $1,829,331.
+Her 2008 Bell Centre shows ranked second on Billboards Top 25 Boxscores list.